Essential renormalisation group: Wilson-Fisher Fixed point

 where $\lambda_\star$ denotes the values of the couplings at the Wilson-Fisher fixed point.
 Similarly, by defining $\bar{\lambda}_2 := \bar{\rho}$ and $\bar{\beta}_2 := \beta_{\bar{\rho}}$, the stability matrix for the expansion around the minimum is defined by

 The critical exponents are equal to minus the eigenvalues of the stability matrix.
 In particular, the critical exponent $-1/\upnu$ is identified with the sole relevant eigenvalue (ignoring the vacuum energy), which has a negative real part, while the correction-to-scaling exponent $\upomega$ is identified with the irrelevant eigenvalue with the smallest positive real part.
-The values of these exponents at different orders $N$ up to $N=11$ are shown in Fig~\ref{Fig:exponents} (second and third panels).
+The values of these exponents at different orders $N$ up to $N=11$ are shown in Fig~\ref{Fig:exponents} (top-right and bottom-left panels).
 We observe that the critical exponents converge towards as the order $N$ is increased and in general the expansion around the minimum converges faster w.r.t.\ the one around zero.
 At order $N=11$ in the expansion around the minimum we find that

 In order to compute the scaling exponent $\upeta$ we look at odd perturbations $\updelta v_t(\varphi)$ and even perturbations $\updelta f_t(\varphi)$.
 This introduces a set of beta functions for couplings that multiply odd functions of the field and which, though vanishing at the Wilson-Fisher fixed point, exhibit non-zero scaling exponents.
+These exponents have been computed in using the exact RG in \cite{Litim:2003kf}.

 These odd perturbations also include the redundant perturbation due to shifts \eqref{Redu_pert}.
 Imposing \eqref{psi_0}, which implies $\Omega_{\rm shift}(0)=0$, we then have that the critical exponent \eqref{shift_theta} is given by $\uptheta_{\rm shift} = 1/2$ since $ 1 \cdot \frac{\delta}{\delta \varphi} \psi_\star[0] = f^{(1)}_\star(0) = 0$.
 Thus \eqref{Redu_pert} reduces to $\mathcal{O}_{\rm shift} = \int_x v^{(1)}_\star(\varphi)$ and $\Omega_{\rm shift} = f^{(1)}_\star(\varphi)$.
 Of course there is nothing physical about the value $1/2$ since we can obtain any value for the scaling exponent $\uptheta_{\rm shift}$ by instead considering the perturbation of $f_\star$ where $\Omega_{\rm shift}= f^{(1)}_*(\varphi) + c $ for any value of $c$ which leads to $\uptheta_{\rm shift} = 1/2 + c$.
 This is equivalent to choosing a condition other than $f_t(0) = 0$.
 In any case, this redundant perturbation is easily identified and discarded.